OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_behaviours.md

 ### Notes:

 - All the keys in Cache have a 24 hours lifetime after the last access to the key.
+- Access to Redis Cache keys is case sensitive.
+We suggest the keys to be added and accessed using the same case

 ## 9. Logging